aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 ## Step 8: Successful Connectivity Tests

-After DHCP was restored, external IP and DNS tests succeeded.
+After the network configuration was restored, the connection was tested again and the results confirmed that external IP access and DNS resolution were working.

 ### PC3 – Home Wi-Fi